BartlomiejCalko/budget_app/docs/index.md

 ## Try out budget_app

---

---

 ### App description

-budget_app is a tool to manage your expenses.
+budget_app is a tool to manage expenses.
 App is build with Angular on frontend, Java on backend.
 Postgresql is used as database, but it can be easy replaced with any other database.

 ```markdown
 Syntax highlighted code block